dionisisvas/welcome-service/README.md

 chmod +x build-image.sh   (if required) cd ../docker-compose
 ```
-Note: Unfortunately currently the service cannot connect to postgres DB from the docker stack (TODO fix).
+**Note**: Unfortunately currently the service cannot connect to postgres DB from the docker stack, any local running should be done with the mvn cmd method.

 The documentation for the welcome-service REST API can be found here:
 `http://localhost:19001/welcomeservice/api/swagger-ui/index.html`